BenjaminMoraga/Galoiscoverings/README.md

 # Galois Coverings

-Give information about intermediate coverings of a Galois covering
+Sagemath notebook that gives information about intermediate coverings of a Galois covering